Earning a master's degree could unlock a range of benefits, from career advancement to a boost in pay. Learn more about this postgraduate degree.

 Master’s thesis, capstone project, or internship

 Master’s degrees fall under an array of categories, the most common being Master of Arts (MA) and Master of Science (MS) degrees.
-MA degrees typically focus on humanities subjects, while MS degrees tend to prepare you for technical fields.
+MA degrees typically focus on humanities subjects, while MS degrees usually prepare you for technical fields.
 However, an overlap exists between the two.
 For instance, you can receive an MA or an MS in special education.

 Additional types of master's degrees include: